songpr/data-cache/README.md

 * `maxMiss` -  if fetchByKey is set then this is the maximum size of the miss cache key.
 Setting it to 0 then no miss cache will be cached; default is 2000. if the key is fouud in miss cache key, fetchByKey will not be called.

-* `fetchByKey` - if fetchByKey is set this is Maximum age of miss cache key in second.
+* `maxAgeMiss` - if fetchByKey is set this is Maximum age of miss cache key in second.
 Expired items will be removed every refreshAge; default is refreshAge.
 ## API

 * `async init()`